AI4Finance-Foundation/ElegantRL/docs/source/tutorial/LunarLanderContinuous-v2.rst

 LunarLanderContinuous-v2 is a robotic control task.
 The goal is to get a Lander to rest on the landing pad.
 If lander moves away from landing pad it loses reward back.
 Episode finishes if the lander crashes or comes to rest, receiving additional -100 or +100 points.
 Detailed description of the task can be found at `OpenAI Gym <https://gym.openai.com/envs/LunarLanderContinuous-v2/>`_.

-When a Lander takes actions:
+When a Lander takes random actions:

 .. image:: ../images/LunarLander.gif
    :width: 80%